microsoft/verisol/INSTALL.md

 *Sound verification* of the Boogie program (unbounded verification using invariant inference)
 > %BOOGIE_DIR%\Boogie.exe -doModSetAnalysis -inline:assert -noinfer -contractInfer -proc:BoogieEntry_* out.bpl

-*Transaction-bounded verification* of the Boogie program (using Corral)
+*Transaction-bounded verification* of the Boogie program (using Corral), with unrolling depth (say 4) for a top-level contract Foo
-> %CORRAL_DIR%\corral.exe /recursionBound:4 /k:1 /main:CorralEntry_* /tryCTrace out.bpl /printDataValues:1
+> %CORRAL_DIR%\corral.exe /recursionBound:4 /k:1 /main:CorralEntry_Foo /tryCTrace out.bpl /printDataValues:1

 If Corral throws an exception, try adding "/trackAllVars " to the list of parameters above.